NoroffFEU/development-platforms/tensorflow.md

 ## TensorFlow Features and Ecosystem

 **TensorFlow Core** is a more powerful and feature-rich library for machine learning, but it requires a more powerful machine with a GPU to train models.
 It provides a lower-level API that gives more control over the implementation details.
-But as of TensorFlow v2.0, it can also utilize **Keras**, a high-level API, that allows for faster and easier model building.
+But as of TensorFlow v2.0, it can also utilize [Keras](https://keras.io/), a high-level API, that allows for faster and easier model building.

 **TensorFlow.js** is a JavaScript library for training and deploying machine learning models in the browser and on Node.js.
 A flexible and intuitive high-level API provides a simple and easy-to-use interface, with a lot of the underlying implementation details abstracted away.
 It's can be used for creating web-based or browser-based machine learning applications.
 It's also convert existing TensorFlow models from python, which can be useful for bringing pre-trained models to the web as well as allowing you to retrain models with your own data.
 TensorFlow.js is designed to make machine learning accessible to a wider audience, including web and JavaScript developers, by allowing them to build and deploy machine learning models without needing to learn Python or use a powerful machine with a GPU.